NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/L/lucky-kitchen-witch.md

 usage: "other"
 license: "ORC"
 identify:
 description: "This small doll in the shape of a witch is made from sticks and clad in a simple dress, bonnet, and wooden shoes.
 It sits astride a miniature straw broom.
 When hung in a kitchen, the witch brings good luck and protects a cook from malicious spirits.
 The _lucky kitchen witch_ must hang in a kitchen for a week to give any benefit.
-When you have a _lucky kitchen witch_ hung in your kitchen, you can reroll a Cooking Lore or Crafting check made during downtime to make food, [[Actions/Earn Income|Earn Income]], or Craft an alchemical item in your kitchen."
+When you have a _lucky kitchen witch_ hung in your kitchen, you can reroll a [[Skills#Lore|Cooking Lore]] or [[Skills#Crafting|Crafting]] check made during downtime to make food, [[Earn Income]], or Craft an alchemical item in your kitchen."
 powerTitle1:
 actionEconomy1:
 type1: